VladosNX/VladosNX/README.md

 ## 🖥️ Desktop apps

-For example, I've created: [NXVM - QEMU Manager]([NXVM - QEMU manager](https://github.com/VladosNX/NXVM)), and contributed in JETLauncher - games launcher.
+For example, I've created: [NXVM - QEMU Manager](https://github.com/VladosNX/NXVM), and contributed in JETLauncher - games launcher.

 I use:
 - Python or C++ as a programming language